Punjabi Market

 “The Punjabi Market was once a staple of the entire South Asian Community, “says Paneet Singh, educator and artist, ” It was a vibrant space, a diverse space.
 It was not only the place for shopping but a place for cultural and community gatherings.”

 During Heritage Week 2018, VHF, All India Sweets’ Steve Ram, Paneet Singh and Naveen Girn hosted a special Sunday Morning in Punjabi Market to raise awareness about the neighbourhood history, South Asian history and the future of the market (see the video below).
-The PTM plaque was presented in 2013 and is currently at All India Sweets located at 6560 Main Street.
+The PTM plaque was presented in 2013 and was installed at All India Sweets.
+The plaque is currently on the NW corner of Main and 49th on the Orr Building (Tim Horton’s occupies the corner business).

 Sources